DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 - skill expression
 - dynamic and interesting combat

-This game takes place in a high-fantasy world where the player is locked away in a magical realm created by a powerful mage.
+This game takes place in a *high-fantasy world* where the player is locked away in a *magical realm* created by a *powerful mage*.
 As of right now, this isn't reflected in the game as much as I would like.
+For literally anything and everything in the game, think "*How can I make this more magical?*"

 EVERYTHING WE DO MUST COME BACK TO THESE POINTS.
 Everything ranging from combat to music to UI ***MUST*** reflect these points.